 The Illustrated London News Historical Archive is the full facsimile of the illustrated weekly newspaper.
 The newspapers covered British and world events, including politics, social history, fashion, theatre, media, literature, advertising and graphic design, as well as genealogy.
 Document supply available.

-The Times Digital Archive is an online, full-text facsimile of more than 200 years of the Times, one of the most highly regarded resources for eighteenth-, nineteenth-, and twentieth-century news coverage, with every page of every issue from 1785 to 2012.
+The Times Digital Archive is an online, full-text facsimile of more than 200 years of the Times, one of the most highly regarded resources for eighteenth, nineteenth, and twentieth century news coverage, with every page of every issue from 1785 to 2019.

-Contains records covering Australia, New Zealand, Papua New Guinea and the Pacific Islands.
+Contains records covering Australia, New Zealand, England, Ireland, Wales, Papua New Guinea and the Pacific Islands.
 Includes cemetery records, probate, land & court records, migration records, criminal reports, electoral rolls & censuses, directories, almanacs & government gazettes and military records.
 Document supply NOT available.

 Access Canberra maintains an historicdeathindex that provides limited information relating to deaths that were registered in the ACT more than 30 years ago.